Skip to main content

 The building houses three multidisciplinary labs, a walk-in cold room, tissue culture room, microscopy room, sterilization room, animal room, and a multi-purpose room for special events.
 Like a professional lab, spaces are modular and flexible, as equipment and science requirements change over time.
 Each lab is served by a computational room for group meetings, lectures, and experiment data review.

-Offering summer study programs and faculty mentorship opportunities, the Manne Institute will also enable promising students from Bronx Science and other area public high schools additional advanced research opportunities in Microbiology, Animal Behavior, and Genetics.
+Offering summer study programs and faculty mentorship opportunities, the Manne Institute also enables promising students from Bronx Science and other area public high schools additional advanced research opportunities in Microbiology, Animal Behavior, and Genetics.

 The building houses three multidisciplinary labs, a walk-in cold room, tissue culture room, microscopy room, sterilization room, animal room, and a multi-purpose room for special events.
 Like a professional lab, spaces are modular and flexible, as equipment and science requirements change over time.
 Each lab is served by a computational room for group meetings, lectures, and experiment data review.

-Offering summer study programs and faculty mentorship opportunities, the Manne Institute will also enable promising students from Bronx Science and other area public high schools additional advanced research opportunities in Microbiology, Animal Behavior, and Genetics.
+Offering summer study programs and faculty mentorship opportunities, the Manne Institute also enables promising students from Bronx Science and other area public high schools additional advanced research opportunities in Microbiology, Animal Behavior, and Genetics.

 Although its footprint is modest in size, the research center is a highly visible place-making addition to the school campus.
 Along with the much larger main building, it completes the outdoor courtyard where students gather between classes.
 The lab is visible from all sides, and subtle offsets in the massing and screening of the roof top mechanical plant give each façade a unique visual proportion and contextual relationship.
 The building is conceived as a precise, finely detailed scientific object.